anmpahwa/TSP.jl/README.md

 # Traveling Salesman Problem (TSP)

-Given a graph `G = (N,A)` with set of nodes N and set of arcs `A = {(i,j) ; i,j ∈ N}`
+Given a graph G = (N,A) with set of nodes N and set of arcs A = {(i,j) ; i,j ∈ N}
-with arc traversal cost `cᵢⱼ ; (i,j) ∈ A`, the objective is to develop a least cost route visiting every node exactly once.
+with arc traversal cost cᵢⱼ ; (i,j) ∈ A, the objective is to develop a least cost route visiting every node exactly once.

 This package uses Adaptive Large Neighborhood Search (ALNS) algorithm to find an optimal solution for the Traveling Salesman Problem given ALNS optimization parameters,
-- k̲     :   Number of ALNS iterations triggering operator probability update (segment size)
+- `k̲`     :   Number of ALNS iterations triggering operator probability update (segment size)
-- l̲     :   Number of ALNS iterations triggering local search
+- `l̲`     :   Number of ALNS iterations triggering local search
-- l̅     :   Number of local search iterations
+- `l̅`     :   Number of local search iterations
-- k̅     :   Number of ALNS iterations
+- `k̅`     :   Number of ALNS iterations
-- Ψᵣ    :   Vector of removal operators
+- `Ψᵣ`    :   Vector of removal operators
-- Ψᵢ    :   Vector of insertion operators
+- `Ψᵢ`    :   Vector of insertion operators
-- Ψₗ    :   Vector of local search operators
+- `Ψₗ`    :   Vector of local search operators
-- σ₁    :   Score for a new best solution
+- `σ₁`    :   Score for a new best solution
-- σ₂    :   Score for a new better solution
+- `σ₂`    :   Score for a new better solution
-- σ₃    :   Score for a new worse but accepted solution
+- `σ₃`    :   Score for a new worse but accepted solution
-- ω     :   Start tempertature control threshold
+- `ω`     :   Start tempertature control threshold
-- τ     :   Start tempertature control probability
+- `τ`     :   Start tempertature control probability
-- 𝜃     :   Cooling rate
+- `𝜃`     :   Cooling rate
-- C̲     :   Minimum customer nodes removal
+- `C̲`     :   Minimum customer nodes removal
-- C̅     :   Maximum customer nodes removal
+- `C̅`     :   Maximum customer nodes removal
-- μ̲     :   Minimum removal fraction
+- `μ̲`     :   Minimum removal fraction
-- μ̅     :   Maximum removal fraction
+- `μ̅`     :   Maximum removal fraction
-- ρ     :   Reaction factor
+- `ρ`     :   Reaction factor

 and an initial solution developed using one of the following methods,
 - Clarke and Wright Savings Algorithm   : `:cw_init`